Trump Always Chickens Out: Related uses

 The European Union has been criticized for "chickening out" to the US on trade retaliations against it.
 (Trump meeting with Ursula von der Leyen pictured.)

-A variant of "TACO" called "EACO" (Europe Always Chickens Out) has been applied to the European Union as well during trade negotiations with the US since his global trade war.
+A variant of "TACO" is "EACO" (Europe Always Chickens Out) or "EUCO".
+"EUCO" has been applied to the European Union as well during trade negotiations with the US since Trump initiated program of tariffs (and reversals) in 2025.
 Criticized as a process of appeasement, the EU avoided using its so-called "anti-coercion mechanisms" in retaliation for Trump's tariffs and instead attempted to negotiate a deal with the US with the tariffs applied.
-The EU's appeasement process stems from fears that Trump would withdraw military defense from Europe, especially in regard to the Russo-Ukrainian War.
+The EU's refusal to implement stronger measures was due to fears that Trump would withdraw US military defense of Europe, especially impacting funding of the Russo-Ukrainian War.
 As a result, it repeatedly delayed counter-tariff packages meant to target specific imported goods from the US.

-The United States has been noted to be able to exploit the EU's dependence on it, especially due to the internal divisions and lack of strategy from the former.
+The United States has been noted to be able to exploit the EU's dependence on it, especially due to the internal divisions and lack of strategy from the EU.
 Of note was that the EU officials previously refused to accept 10% tariffs on exported goods to the US.
 The EU later agreed to a trade deal in which most of its exported goods to the US would be subjected to 15% tariffs in exchange for no tariffs applied to US goods.
-Critics have argued that the EU under the European Commission president Ursula von der Leyen surrendered to the US, with John O'Brien of Irish Examiner arguing that it showed weakness and refused to accept short term pain for long term benefits.
-Lionel Laurent of Bloomberg News described the uneven trade deal as a threat towards the EU’s already weak economic growth and remarked that "[m]aybe it isn’t Trump who always chickens out."
+Critics have argued that the EU under the European Commission president Ursula von der Leyen surrendered to the US, with John O'Brien of the Irish Examiner arguing that it showed weakness and refused to accept short-term pain for long-term benefits.
+Lionel Laurent of Bloomberg News described the uneven trade deal as a threat towards the EU's already weak economic growth and remarked that "[m]aybe it isn't Trump who always chickens out."